 Different strains of avian influenza (AI) occur naturally in wild birds in North America.
 Highly pathogenic avian influenza (HPAI) refers to strains that are especially fatal to domestic poultry.
 It is unknown how these viruses will impact wild bird populations.

 HPAI’s risk to the general public is low according to the Centers for Disease Control and Prevention.
-To date, the CDC reports one domestic case of HPAI in a human: mild symptoms in a Colorado individual who was assisting with depopulation of a infected domestic flock.
+To date, the CDC has reported several human cases of HPAI among individuals working with livestock/poultry.
 There continues to be no evidence of human infection in Vermont.

 Reporting Possible Cases of Wildlife Diseases

-Highly Pathogenic Avian Influenza (HPAI) has now been detected in 72 wild birds in Vermont, including bald eagles, red tailed hawks, Canada geese, wood ducks, mallards, black ducks, and turkey vultures.
+Highly Pathogenic Avian Influenza (HPAI) has now been detected in a variety of wild birds in Vermont, including bald eagles, red tailed hawks, Canada geese, wood ducks, mallards, black ducks, and turkey vultures.
 Infected birds have been found in all regions of Vermont.

 Vermont Fish & Wildlife officials are continuing to monitor the presence of HPAI in Vermont’s wild birds.
 The public can help by using the guidelines below to distinguish between natural expected bird mortality versus something that may be more serious.

-• Any hawks or owls found sick or dead (except along the side of the roadways---at roadway locations, vehicle strikes are the most probable cause of death)
+- Hawks or owls: 2 or more found sick or dead (except along the side of the roadways---at roadway locations, vehicle strikes are the most probable cause of death)

-• Waterfowl: any ducks, geese or swans found sick or dead in the same area within 1-2 days
+- Waterfowl: 5 or more found sick or dead in the same area within 1-2 days

-These guidelines will certainly change as time goes on.
+- These guidelines will certainly change as time goes on.
 Please check this webpage for up-to-date guidance before calling.
-To conserve laboratory resources only new species will be tested in locations where HPAI has not been detected.
+To conserve laboratory resources only a select group of individuals will be tested.

 Considerations For Bird Feeding